telerik/maui-docs/controls/treeview/control-template.md

 The control has a set of elements inside the `ControlTemplate`.
 These elements are `CheckBox`, `Image`, `Expand/Collapse` indicator, and `Label`.
 To customize the appearance of these elements, use the `ControlTemplate`.

-The following example shows how to use the `ControlTemplate` and modify the look of the control.
+The following example shows how to use the `ControlTemplate` and change the appearance of the control.

 **1.** Define the `RadTreeView` control and the `ControlTemplate`: